Chili36/SSD-Schema/README.md

 # SSD-Schema
-Samplefiles for discussing a new version of the SSD-schema
+Sample files used in discussing a new version of the SSD-schema for EFSA SSD2.